gardener/gardener/docs/api-reference/operator.md

 </p>
 <p>
 <p>ExtensionDeploymentSpec specifies how to install the extension in a gardener landscape.
 The installation is split into two parts:
-- installing the extension in the garden cluster by creating the ControllerRegistration and ControllerDeployment.
+- installing the extension in the virtual garden cluster by creating the ControllerRegistration and ControllerDeployment
 - installing the extension in the runtime cluster (if necessary).</p>
 </p>
 <table>